| |

 the initiating function returns the result_type.
 In the async_read_some

-example above, this is size_t
+example above, this is size_t.

 If the asynchronous operation fails, the error_code